leekwunfung817/ComputerVision-technique-ObjectRegister/README.md

         remove eariest capture
 </pre>

-##  Program Thread 2 - Movement capture
+##  Program Thread 2 - Movement capture and save
 extract moving object and save with datetime by folder path - for thread 3
 <pre>
 three_image_not_match_matrix = None